 A subgroup of 10 participants across all groups of the study will be offered a procedure, called a fine needle aspirate (FNA), to take cells and fluid from a gland (lymph node).
 This is an optional part of the study, and you do not need to have this to take part.
-More details about the procedure are below.
 This can be done as a separate visit or combined with another visit after anytime between day -3 and day 28.
+You will be provided with a separate information sheet about the procedure, and you can decide at any time before D28 if you wish to have this additional sample taken.